How is Malware Analyzed and Detected?

 Machine Learning Algorithm

-Juniper Sky ATP uses its own proprietary implementation of machine learning to assist in analysis.
+Juniper ATP Cloud uses its own proprietary implementation of machine learning to assist in analysis.
 Machine learning recognizes patterns and correlates information for improved file analysis.
 The machine learning algorithm is programmed with features from thousands of malware samples and thousands of goodware samples.
 It learns what malware looks like, and is regularly re-programmed to get smarter as threats evolve.

 Table 1: Threat Level Definitions